gitlabhq/gitlabhq/doc/user/project/merge_requests/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/26752) in GitLab 11.10.

 NOTE: **Note:**
 Git push options are only available with Git 2.10 or newer.
+With Git older than 2.18 `git push --push-option=...` should be used instead of `git push -o ...`.

 GitLab supports using
 [Git push options](https://git-scm.com/docs/git-push#Documentation/git-push.txt--oltoptiongt)